-Energy/Environment/Economics (E^3) is an academic program of research and coursework for students in chemical, mechanical, environmental and electrical engineering.
+E^3 is an academic program of research and coursework for students in engineering.
 The research program encompasses areas of specialization that relate to energy, sustainable development, industrial ecology and environmental design.
 Hamid Arastoopour, WISER Director, can be reached at 312.567.3038.